Redirect an HTML attachment's URL in Whitehall

 HTMLAttachmentsNotFounderror if the Edition has no HtmlAttachments.

-$ bundle exec 'publishing_api:redirect_html_attachments:dry[document_content_id,redirection_url]'
+$ bundle exec rake 'publishing_api:redirect_html_attachments:by_content_id_dry_run[document_content_id,redirection_url]'

 You need to find the